abh1mishra/PCPOP.jl/README.md

-**P**roblems. `PCPOP` builds and solves semidefinite programming relaxations for polynomial optimization over partially commutative, non-commutative, tracial, state, and trace polynomial algebras — with NPA-style moment/SOS hierarchies, Gröbner-basis reductions, and symmetry / Jordan-algebra reductions.
+**P**roblems. `PCPOP` builds and solves semidefinite programming relaxations for polynomial optimization over partially commutative, non-commutative, tracial, state, and trace polynomial algebras — with NPA-style moment/SOS hierarchies, Gröbner-basis reductions, symmetry and Jordan-algebra reductions.
 It is aimed at problems in quantum information science (Bell scenarios, contextuality, quantum networks, entropic quantities, and more).